 The team was born in Philadelphia in 1947.

 It’s logo?
 An image of a barefoot American Indian dribbling a basketball.

 In 1970, all references to American Indians ended.

 This isn’t the first sports team to draw attention to itself because of racist names or cultural appropriation.

 There’s the Atlanta Braves with the “tomahawk chop.”
-According to 2019 media reports the team said it stopped selling the foam tomahawk and “reduced” the number of times music is played in the stadium that goes along with the action.
+According to 2019 media reports the team said it stop selling the foam tomahawk and “reduce” the number of times music is played in the stadium that goes along with the action.